When What to My Wondering Eyes Did Appear . . . Elk?

 He looked at me as if I was stupid.
 “You want to wait two more weeks?
 I don’t think that’s a good idea.”

-Which is how I ended up writing him a check for most of what was in my checking account and letting him place bait/aka poison under the deck and under the house.
+Which is how I ended up writing him a check for most of what was in my checking account and letting him place poison bait under the deck and under the house.
 In two weeks, Rat Guy will return with his crew to remove the corpses and ruined insulation and sanitize the area under my house.

 As we walked out the front door, Rat Guy pointed out a rustling in the trees west of my house.
 We listened.
 In a minute, my big yellow dog emerged, panting, tail wagging.
 I snapped on her leash and hugged her hard.
 “You brat.
 You scared me.”